heliniApps/SECommerce_Assign2/README.md

 SECommerce_Assign2
 ==================

-An ECommerce web application developed to demonstrate understanding of public and private key encryption and skills with PHP, related libraries and OOP techniques.
+An eCommerce web application developed to demonstrate the understanding of public and private key encryption and, skills with PHP, related encryption libraries such as OpenSSL and OOP techniques.